 They are expected to be part of the players who will be honoured at a banquet in Harare on Friday for their outstanding performance this season.

-Deda said he does not have the exact date of when the two players will be back home.
+Deda said he did not have the exact date of when the two players would be back home.

-Should the pair eventually join SA sides, it will be a big blow for Warriors coach Ian Gorowa as he attempts to finalise his 23-man squad for the 2014 African Nations Championships (Chan) finals.
+Should the pair eventually join SA sides, it will be a big blow for Warriors coach Ian Gorowa as he attempts to finalise his 23-member squad for the 2014 African Nations Championships finals.

-Yesterday, Gorowa was help in meetings with the Zifa leadership to map the way forward after the Mozambique friendly and the cancellation of another match against Libya, which had been set for this weekend.
+Yesterday, Gorowa was held up in meetings with the Zifa leadership to map the way forward after the Mozambique friendly and the cancellation of another match against Libya, which had been set for this weekend.

-Gorowa wants a camp in Johannesburg before the January 7 international friendly against Gabon, but Zifa financial problems and Government’s lack of interest in the national team may curtail those plans.
+Gorowa wanted a camp in Johannesburg before the January 7 international friendly against Gabon, but Zifa’s financial problems and Government’s lack of interest in the national team may curtail those plans.